Back to National Guide

 • Cornice (cove or square-set) if included in the scope

-Framing, insulation installation, electrical and plumbing rough-in, and painting are typically separate scopes.
+Supply-and-fix rates in Melbourne sit at $18–$24/m2 for standard wall lining, rising to $26–$34/m2 for ceiling work and $32–$42/m2 for fire-rated or acoustic assemblies.
+Framing, insulation installation, electrical rough-in, plumbing rough-in, and painting are typically separate scopes.
 Confirm at the quoting stage which trades are included and which need separate coordination.

 What Affects the Cost

 • Fire-rated requirements.
 Walls between attached townhouses, between a garage and living space, or between units must meet fire resistance levels specified in the NCC.
-This means specific board types, multiple layers, and rated compounds, all of which add cost.
+This means specific board types such as CSR Gyprock Fyrchek or Knauf Firestop ($35–$45/sheet), potentially in double layers, with rated compounds.
+This adds $10–$20/m2 over standard board.

 • Acoustic treatment.
 Inner-city conversions (warehouses to apartments, commercial to residential) and terrace house renovations increasingly specify acoustic assemblies.
-Acoustic board plus insulation plus resilient mounts significantly reduces noise transfer but adds to the per-square-metre price.
+Acoustic board (Gyprock Soundchek, $30–$40/sheet) plus insulation plus resilient mounts can reduce noise transmission by 15–20 dB but adds to the per-square-metre price.

 • Ceiling height.
 Melbourne's period homes (Victorian, Edwardian, interwar) often have ceiling heights of 3m or more.
-This means longer sheets, scaffolding inside the room, and more difficult overhead work.
-Budget more per square metre for high ceilings.
+This means longer sheets (3000mm minimum), internal scaffolding, and more difficult overhead work.
+Budget 20–30% more per square metre for high ceilings.

 • Total area.
 Larger jobs reduce the per-square-metre rate.
-A full renovation with multiple rooms is more cost-effective than a single partition wall.
+A full renovation with multiple rooms is more cost-effective than a single partition wall, which carries a minimum charge.

 • Finish level.
 Level 4 is standard.
-Level 5 (full skim coat) is increasingly requested in modern Melbourne renovations where clean-lined interiors and feature lighting demand a flawless surface.
+Level 5 (full skim coat, $5–$10/m2 extra) is increasingly requested in modern Melbourne renovations where clean-lined interiors and LED feature lighting demand a flawless surface.

 A standard partition wall in a post-2000 townhouse with cove cornice sits toward $750.
 A full renovation in a Victorian terrace with high ceilings, fire-rated party walls, acoustic treatment, and Level 5 finishing pushes toward $7,600.